About Fellowship Hall

 TREATMENT & ASSESSMENT

-Residential treatment is gender-separate and typically lasts three to six weeks.
-The program includes individual counseling (at a minimum rate of two sessions per week); group therapy, including a grief group; psychoeducational lectures; and sessions on building the necessary skills for long-term recovery.
-Extracurricular activities include recreational therapy and yoga classes.
+Residential treatment typically lasts three to four weeks.
+The program includes individual counseling sessions at least twice a week, as well as gender-specific group therapy, psycho-educational lectures, and sessions on building the necessary skills for long-term recovery.
+Additional, holistic offerings include recreational therapy, meditation sessions, and yoga classes.

 ACCOMMODATIONS & AMENITIES

 Fellowship Hall is a 96-bed facility, with 24 of those beds in a newly constructed lodge specifically for women.
 The main building is a traditional Southern-style mansion, by a lake, woodlands, and 12 manicured gardens, each corresponding to a step in recovery.
 The center also has a basketball court and a fitness room.
 To date, the 11 individuals polled on the matter by Rehabs.com appreciated the facility's cleanliness and approved of its amenities.